Percussion & Drum Lessons

 As a child, did you like to bang on pots and pans with wooden spoons or silverware?
 Do you drum rhythms with your thumbs at your desk or dinner table?
 From primal beats and sticks on stones came the first musical instrument—aside from the human voice, anyway: the drums.
 If you feel the need to beat a rhythm, you should consider in-home or studio drum lessons.

-California Music Studios works with independently established drum teachers specializing in a variety of percussion instruments.
+California Music Studios refers you to independently established drum teachers specializing in a variety of percussion instruments.
 Teachers use refined techniques, and they would love to help make it easier for you to learn to play drums.
 We work with instructors who provide drum lessons in Orange County, San Diego, Los Angeles, and all other parts of Southern California for kids and adults of all ages.

 Drum lessons are designed to help you feel confident and excited.
 It is fun to learn about percussion with the help of California Music Studios.
 Through San Diego drum lessons, you can learn the difference between banging pots and pans and playing a beat.
 Your instructor can teach you catchy jazz or funk drumming and tribal beats or show you the proper technique to rock a drum set.
 Drum lessons in Los Angeles are a ton of fun for kids, but adults can join in on the good times as well.
 It is never too late to learn the drums.
 Do laidback jazz drumming or, as the Dire Straits sang in “Money for Nothing,” bang on the bongos like a chimpanzee.